yui/yeti/README.md

 What just happened?
 -------------------

 Yeti is a command-line tool for launching JavaScript unit tests in a browser and reporting the results without leaving your terminal.
-It's very similar to [jspec][] in this regard,  except yeti is designed to work with existing unmodified YUI-based tests.
+Yeti is designed to work with existing unmodified YUI-based tests.

 Yeti is designed to help you run tests before you commit.
 It compliments existing CI tools like Selenium and Hudson which run tests post-commit.
 Yeti is not a replacement for those tools.